@ Copyright by Millon W

 Circles: There may be circular and rounded characters who are designed to look kind and are the antagonist.
 Using circular shapes is purposeful and can mislead the audience about

 who the character is.
 Adding circles to villains can imply their level of weakness and express that they do not have to look dangerous to be dangerous.

 Triangles: These shapes don’t always mean things are bad.
 Lots of triangular shapes on an object can allude to its strength.
 Triangles on a character don’t always mean that they are a villain either.
 They can have spikes on their clothes for protection like a warrior, or points in their hair or face because they are intellectually sharp.

-A case study about Shape Language in Dream Farm Studios
+A case study about Shape characters in Dream Farm Studios

-At Dream Farm, we come across a lot of character design projects, some of which are already designed and need some tweaks and adjustments to get better recognition.
+At our studio, we come across a lot of character design projects, some of which are already designed and need some tweaks and adjustments to get better recognition.
 Below is one example of a project in which the character shape language is not designed suitably for children.

 It’s a rule of thumb to use less triangular, square, and rough angles in the design, according to the age group of animation and the psychology of geometric shapes, and to use more curved shapes.
 Besides, adding larger claws for the character and reducing the width of the hand on the arm and forearm is more appropriate and more modern in terms of design.
 It is recommended to remove the current floor and make the toes visible because, in some places, such as climbing rocks and trees, it can create anatomy and a beautiful style in animation.

 We all know how a character is viewed differs from one person to another.
 However, there are some universal rules about shape language that are proved to be constant all over the world.
 Knowing different shapes in character design and using them at the right time and in the right place will make your character come into life.